 Much will depend on spot prices.
-Many people are impatient with the seemingly gradual rise in gold and silver prices off the 2015 bottom.
+Many people are impatient with the seemingly gradual rise in gold and silver prices off the 2015 bottom (gold bar price).
 If prices accelerate upwards, investors will finally start believing in the new bull market.

 Perhaps an even bigger variable is the atmosphere of complacency in the markets and how much longer that will persist.
 Our view is that virtually all markets are severely underpricing risk.
 More investors should be buying safe-haven assets rather than selling.

 It is hard to reconcile the world we find ourselves in today with record stock market prices, at least not without the artificial forces of central bank stimulus in massive amounts and algorithmic trading.
 Those forces are formidable, to be sure.
 But how much longer can bankers (both central and Wall Street) forestall the ultimate reckoning for all of their excesses?

 Investors asking the same question should take advantage of the buyer’s market in metals while it lasts.